ShyeChern/service/README.md

 npx npm-check-updates
 ncu -u

-db migration seeder name file in datetime to allow running in sequence
+db migration seeder name file in datetime to allow running in sequence, always run in transaction